pmdjdias/ua_infovis/D3/Lesson_04/README.md

 The `timeParse` function transforms the string in a `Date` object and the `+` signal casts to a float value.
 Reload the page and confirm the changes.
 More about time parsing [here](https://github.com/d3/d3-time-format/blob/master/README.md#locale_format).

 ## Nesting
-To recover the total os spectators by year/world cup it is necessary reorder and group the data.
+To recover the total os spectators by year/world cup it is necessary to reorder and group the data.
 The `nest` function transforms data in a hierarchical way by grouping it by a set of rules.
 This function has three blocks:
 * key: data grouping criteria
-* rollup: defines data agrregation rules
+* rollup: defines the data agrregation rules
 * entries: the data
 Add the following code in the `plot_circles` function to use the year as data grouping criteria.
 ``` javascript